nehalsoni06/VSD_RISC-V_Internship/README.md

 ## GCC Compiler

-* Produces machine code for the host architecture.
+* Compiles C programs for the host machine.
+* Generates executable machine code.
-* Used for native software development.
+* Used for functional verification of the software model.
-* Allows quick verification of program functionality.

 ## RISC-V GCC Compiler

-* Cross-compiles source code for the RISC-V ISA.
+* Cross-compiles C programs for the RISC-V architecture.
-* Generates architecture-specific machine instructions.
+* Generates RISC-V specific machine instructions.
-* Enables software development for RISC-V processors.
+* Supports optimization levels such as `-O1` and `-Ofast`.

+## Object Dump Utility

+* Disassembles compiled binaries into assembly code.
+* Helps analyze compiler-generated instructions.
+* Used to study instruction-level implementation.

 ## Spike Simulator

 * Reference simulator for the RISC-V ISA.
-* Executes RISC-V binaries without requiring physical hardware.
+* Executes RISC-V binaries without physical hardware.
-* Useful for testing and verification during development.
+* Used for testing and verification of RISC-V programs.

 ---